Small Farm Big Life

 Instructions

-Pour the dressing over your fruit mixture and gently stir to combine.
+Pour the lime cilantro dressing over the cooled pasta in your mixing bowl and stir to coat the pasta evenly.

 • Prep Time: 20 minutes